EmelineFavreau/EmelineFavreau.github.io/about.md

 ---
 # Evolution, bioinformatics, genomics & social insects

+I am an evolutionary biologist, currently working with [Seirian Sumner](https://www.ucl.ac.uk/biosciences/people/dr-seirian-sumner) at UCL in London.
+My postdoc position gives me the opportunity to explore the evolution of social organisation of wasps.

-I am an evolutionary biologist, currently finishing a PhD in ant genomics in London at [Queen Mary University of London](http://www.sbcs.qmul.ac.uk/research/) in [Yannick Wurm's lab](https://wurmlab.github.io/team/efavreau/index.html).
+I am also working towards becoming a doctor.
+I recently finished a PhD in ant genomics in London at [Queen Mary University of London](http://www.sbcs.qmul.ac.uk/research/) in [Yannick Wurm's lab](https://wurmlab.github.io/team/efavreau/index.html).
 My PhD project title is _One or multiple ant queens?
 The genetic architectures underlying convergent evolution of a fundamental social trait_.
 Read more about what I have been up to in [a Myrmecological News interview](https://blog.myrmecologicalnews.org/2019/03/20/doing-an-ant-phd-emeline-favreau/) and [The Biologist's A Day in the Life of](Biologist_interview.png).